apegroup/APEReactiveNetworking/README.md

 - ?

 ## Future improvements
+- Swift 3.0 support
+- Add support for "side effect injection block" (i.e. a block that allows access to the unparsed data, that is executed after the parseDataBlock and only IF the parseDataBlock was successful).
+This is important in order to avoid using the parse data block as a side effect injection block.

 - Improve the README file with logo, example and architecture
 - Support for background download/upload by the OS
 - Add more testcases